NorskRegnesentral/metnodi/README.md

 daily-, monthly-, yearly- or a single file, depending on the size of the downloaded area.
 This format is more convenient to work with than the original format, which is a single netcdf per hour.
-The package also has a function to plot the downloaded data.
+The package also has functions for plotting and loading the downloaded data.

 ## Installation